Pokémon: Anime production and premiere

-During the council's first meeting, Yoshikawa brought up the issue on whether the Pokemon in the anime could talk, and if not, how they could communicate.
+During the council's first meeting, Yoshikawa brought up the issue of whether the Pokemon in the anime could talk, and if not, how they could communicate.
 In the video games, each has a specific cry.
 In Anakubo's CoroCoro manga, most could speak.
 At first, the council believed there should be a mixture of Pokemon that could talk and some that could not.
 However, this idea was eventually discarded: the Pokemon had to make a specific cry.
 The council agreed that Pokemon were like animals, and while they and humans should be able to understand each other in the series, they should not speak each other's language.
 It was decided that Pikachu would repeatedly say its own name in various intonations.
 The role of Pikachu was given to Ikue Otani.
 During try-outs, Yuyama had Otani voice Pikachu in normal Japanese, as well as in 'Pikachu talk', in which it only said the syllables of its name.
 Yuyama realized that, even in the latter style of limited communication, Otani was experienced enough to still convey the messages and emotions needed.

-ShoPro paid half of the production cost of Pokemon.
-TV Tokyo paid the other half and was granted co-ownership of the anime.
-The ads during the show's commercial breaks were managed by advertisement agency JR Kikaku, which was in turn paid by sponsors buying advertisement space.
-In negotiating with TV Tokyo, Kubo managed to secure the 19:00 – 19:30 timeslot on Tuesdays.
-Pocket Monsters premiered on 1 April 1997.
-By November, it had become the highest-rated program on TV Tokyo.
-The anime succeeded in its goal of widening Pokemons audience.
-Although the video games and the cards remained mostly of interest to boys, the anime also got more girls interested in the franchise, and girls' purchases of Pokemon products increased.
-This has been partly credited to Pikachu, who gained widespread popularity among both boys and girls.
-The success of this character would later lead to the game Pocket Monsters Pikachu (Pokémon Yellow: Special Pikachu Edition), released in Japan on 12 September 1998.
-An adaptation of Pokemon Blue, this version was made to resemble the TV series more.